-Antheus Tecnologia’s web server containing records of about 76,000 unique fingerprints was exposed on the internet.
-Researchers said Wednesday.
-The unsecured fingerprint data, as well as employee email addresses and telephone numbers, had been collected.
+Antheus Tecnologia’s web server exposed records of 76,000 unique fingerprints.
+Researchers reported this on Wednesday.
+The unsecured data also included employee email addresses and telephone numbers.

 And even though they are not able to find a way to use the data for immoral purposes, that will change as technology progresses, “It might be that in the future they’ll find a way to exploit it,” Sen said.
 “Fingerprints are permanent throughout life.”